-Carbs are the body’s preferred source of fuel, vital for brain function & required for fuelling exercise.
-The preferred fuel source for both the muscular & nervous systems.
+Carbs are the body’s preferred source of fuel, vital for brain function and required for fuelling exercise.
+The preferred fuel source for both the muscular and nervous systems.
 Anyone partaking in vigorous forms of training will essentially function more optimally with a decent level of carbohydrate in their diet.
-This has been researched & proven extensively by the likes of Prof Graeme Close at St Johns Liverpool University (3) who has spent many years working & researching various athletes.
+This has been researched and proven extensively by the likes of Prof Graeme Close at St Johns Liverpool University (3) who has spent many years working and researching various athletes.

 As training output is an important marker when we are considering fat loss- in order to get the most out of our training sessions we need to be able to train with intensity.

-Before your training session you want glycogen stores topped up & get glucose into your bloodstream so you have energy to train.
+Before your training session you want glycogen stores topped up and get glucose into your bloodstream so you have energy to train.

-During your session they can be used to minimise muscular breakdown, increase training intensity & feed muscular swelling.
+During your session they can be used to minimise muscular breakdown, increase training intensity and feed muscular swelling.

-Post training is when we need them the most in any time of the day for quicker & effective glycogen replenishment.
-Research has also shown that carbs & protein together are more efficient for protein synthesis than just protein alone.
+Post training is when we need them the most in any time of the day for quicker and effective glycogen replenishment.
+Research has also shown that carbs and protein together are more efficient for protein synthesis than just protein alone.

-So, therefore being in an anabolic state in & around your training sessions makes sense when you are aiming to at the very least preserve lean tissue.
+So, therefore being in an anabolic state in and around your training sessions makes sense when you are aiming to at the very least preserve lean tissue.

 The science behind fat loss, nutrient manipulation and energy balance is all covered extensively on the Body Type Nutrition Practical Academy® which open its' doors again on Oct 1st.
 If you're a trainer, coach or athlete you can sign up here.